-Every Summit Academy OIC student is assigned a Student Advisor at New Student Orientation who is responsible for providing guidance on the following:
+Every Summit Academy OIC student is assigned a Student Advisor who is responsible for providing guidance to our student family, including:

 - Academic progress